codeigniter4/CodeIgniter4/user_guide_src/source/libraries/caching.rst

         var_dump($cache->getMetadata('my_cached_item'));

 .. note:: The information returned and the structure of the data is dependent
           on which adapter is being used.
+Some adapters (File, Memcached, Wincache) still return ``false`` for missing items.

 *******
 Drivers